Our rating(3.4/5)

 What is it?

-Lloyds Bank Cardnet – officially Cardnet Merchant Services Limited or Cardnet for short – is officially a British acquiring bank.
+Lloyds Bank Cardnet – officially Cardnet Merchant Services Limited or Cardnet for short – is a British acquiring bank.
 Behind the scenes, it is a joint venture by Lloyds Banking Group and the global acquirer Fiserv.

 Cardnet offers standard payment solutions including card machines, payment processing, over-the-phone transactions and online payment tools.
 It also provides a merchant account through which a business can accept payments from any of these sales channels.